simonkneer/Symmetry-Aware-Autoencoding/README.md

 # Symmetry-Aware-Autoencoding

-This repository provides codes for performing s-PCA and s-nlPCA outlined in the paper 'Symmetry-Aware Autoencoders: s-PCA and s-nlPCA' (arxiv link).
+This repository provides codes for performing s-PCA and s-nlPCA outlined in the paper 'Symmetry-Aware Autoencoders: s-PCA and s-nlPCA (arxiv link).

 #-----------------------------------------